 The Tuna Tracking and Verification Program formally conducts periodic audits of a company’s documentation and procedures associated with programmatic regulatory requirements.
 These audits include examining documents and records of internal flows of specific shipments from receipt and cold storage, to production and finished goods at a U.S. tuna cannery.

-In August 2016, the TTVP made three site visits to U.S. tuna canner facilities and determined that each company's traceability of product met TTVP requirements.
+In May 2019, the TTVP made a site visit to a U.S. tuna processor and determined that the company's traceability of product met TTVP dolphin-safe requirements.

 U.S. consumers should continue to maintain a high degree of confidence in the integrity of Dolphin-Safe labeled tuna products they purchase in U.S. markets.